This blog article was originally published on December 17, 2020, and was previously updated on December 11, 2022.

 Terrain with Labels has reference layers which draw on top of all other layers.
 The basemap also has terrain which can be viewed below the weather events layer, which already has 40% transparency.
 In the next step, the layer will be adjusted to enable better terrain visualization.

-Step 6 — Click Layers to open the Layers pane.
-Select Events Ordered by Size and Severity.
+Step 15 — Click Layers to open the Layers pane.
+Expand the group layers and select Events Ordered by Size and Severity.

 By setting the transparency, the layer saturation has also been reduced.
 Effects can be applied to increase the saturation, without affecting transparency.

-Step 8 — On the Setting toolbar, click Effects.
+Step 17 — On the Settings toolbar, click Effects.
 In the Whole layer effects enable Saturation and set the saturation strength to 150.

-Step 9 — (Optional) You can also apply effects to basemap layers.
-Open the basemaps pane, open the World Hillshade basemap, then select the World Hillshade basemap layer and adjust the brightness and contrast to dim the brightness.
+Step 19 — (Optional) You can also apply effects to basemap layers.
+Open the basemaps pane, open the World Hillshade basemap, then select the World Hillshade basemap layer.
+Open the Effects pane from the Settings (light) toolbar and adjust the brightness and contrast to dim the brightness.

-Step 10 — When finished, Save your map.
+Step 20 — Experiment with the settings described above to achieve the desired results.
+When finished, Save your map.